nags28/nags28/README.md

 🏢 I’m currently working in [OneTrust](https://www.onetrust.com/) as **DevOps Engineer**

-🌱 I’m currently presently on **Setting up infra using Terraform over AWS,AZURE**
+🌱 I’m presently on **Setting up infra using Terraform over AWS,AZURE**

 💬 Ask me about **DevOps Tools and Practices**